tkterris/rhdg-ocp-demo/README.md

 - Cache connection information can be viewed in the `InfinispanService.java` file in the `client` project
 - Basic cache connectivity and functionality can be tested using the POST, GET, and DELETE HTTP methods on the `/infinispan/{key}` endpoint
 - If a GET is performed on a key that hasn't been stored, the custom cache loader is used to generate a random value
-  - Note: the RHDG Helm chart has not yet been updated to support custom code, so the above will only work when deploying RHDG via the Operator
 - A simple remote task can be executed via the `/infinispan/removeTask/{key}` endpoint
-  - Note: the RHDG Helm chart has not yet been updated to support custom code, so the above will only work when deploying RHDG via the Operator

 To test with a user that fails authentication, change `INFINISPAN_USER` and `INFINISPAN_PASSWORD` in the deployment environment variables to use the `invalid.user` and `invalid.password` value from the secret.
 To test a user that authenticates but is unauthorized, use